Jose-MPM/Notes/Courses/English V/English Topics.md

                 > Jose was working at ten the day before yesterday

             2. To talk about an action that was in progress when a second action happened.
-                > They were studying when the electricity went off.
+                > - They were studying when the electricity went off.
+                > - I was went outside the party when it started to rain.

             3. To talk about 2 actions that were in progress at the same time in the past
                 > I was studying while Alberto was playing fall guys